 Download speeds are mostly high, too, with only a few of the more unusual and out-of-the-way locations - Taiwan, Macao, the Maldives - lagging behind the rest.
 Even they managed around 8-10Mb, enough for many tasks.

-VyprVPN isn't quite perfect, then, but there's a lot to like, and if you can live with the time-limited logging it's a must for your service shortlist.
+VyprVPN isn't quite perfect, then, but there's undoubtedly a lot to like - a must for your VPN service shortlist.

 - Basic: $9.95 monthly or $3.75 per month billed annually